Casimir effect in critical $\mathrm{O}(N)$ models from non-equilibrium Monte Carlo simulations: Related work

-\paragraph{Related work} Markov chain Monte Carlo (MCMC) simulations have been widely employed for the study of the Casimir effect in lattice spin models.
-The determination of $\Delta$ in thin-film geometries with periodic boundary conditions has been carried out in refs.~\cite{PhysRevE.53.4414, Krech_1997, Dantchev:2004sy, Vasilyev_2007, Hucht:2010su, Vasilyev_2009} for the Ising model and the $\Orth(2)$ spin model, leveraging standard Monte Carlo methods to compute free energy differences.
-Different types of boundary conditions have also been extensively investigated with MCMC simulations~\cite{Vasilyev_2009, Hasenbusch_2009, Hasenbusch:2009fb, Hasenbusch_2010, Parisen_Toldin_2010, Hasenbusch_2012, Diehl:2014bpa, Hasenbusch_2015}, including open and fixed boundary conditions, enabling comparison with experimental results.
+Markov chain Monte Carlo (MCMC) simulations have been widely employed for the study of the Casimir effect in lattice spin models.
+The determination of $\Delta$ in thin-film geometries with periodic boundary conditions has been carried out in refs.~\cite{PhysRevE.53.4414, Krech_1997, Dantchev:2004sy, Vasilyev_2007, Hucht:2010su, Vasilyev_2009, Hasenbusch:2009} for the Ising model and the $\Orth(2)$ spin model, leveraging standard Monte Carlo methods to compute free energy differences.
+In particular, periodic boundary conditions enable the study of conformal field theories at finite temperature, and allow one to make precise comparison with large-$N$ calculations.
+It is worth mentioning that the choice of boundary conditions crucially determines the nature of the critical Casimir effect.
+From an experimental standpoint, the most relevant boundary conditions are Dirichlet and open ones, as they can be directly realized in laboratory settings.
+In this context, not only the critical Casimir amplitude but also the entire scaling function, governing both the critical and off-critical behavior of the Casimir effect, becomes of primary interest.
+These types of boundary conditions have also been extensively investigated with MCMC simulations~\cite{Hucht:2007, Vasilyev_2009, Hasenbusch_2009, Hasenbusch:2009fb, Hasenbusch_2010, Parisen_Toldin_2010, Hasenbusch_2012, Diehl:2014bpa, Hasenbusch_2015}.
+Importantly, even though in the present work we only focus on periodic boundary conditions, in order to compare with analytical results, the applied methodology can be straightforwardly extended to arbitrary boundaries.

 Recent developments have led to the first determinations of the critical Casimir amplitude using conformal bootstrap techniques~\cite{Iliesiu:2018zlz, Barrat:2024fwq}, yielding results that exhibit some tension with those obtained from Monte Carlo simulations.
-One of the purposes of the present letter is precisely to quantify the significance of this discrepancy.
+One of the purposes of the present work is precisely to quantify the significance of this discrepancy.
 For this reason, we devoted particular attention to the evaluation of both statistical and systematic uncertainties affecting our numerical results.
-Later in this letter, we will compare state-of-the-art MCMC results and recent bootstrap analyses with our findings.
+Later, we will compare state-of-the-art MCMC results and recent bootstrap analyses with our findings.

-Other studies of $\Delta$ in $\Orth(N)$ models, based on different methods, include those reported in refs.~\cite{PhysRevA.46.1886, Gruneberg:2007av, PhysRevE.53.2104, Dantchev:1998etd, Dantchev:2005pq, Jakubczyk:2012iza}; for reviews of the subject, see also refs.~\cite{Gambassi:2008beg, Dantchev:2022hvy, gambassi2023criticalcasimirforcessoft}.
+Other studies of $\Delta$ in $\Orth(N)$ models, based on different methods, include those reported in refs.~\cite{PhysRevA.46.1886, Gruneberg:2007av, PhysRevE.53.2104, Dantchev:1998etd, Dantchev:2005pq, Jakubczyk:2012iza,Rancon:2016}; for reviews of the subject, see also refs.~\cite{Gambassi:2008beg, RevModPhys.90.045001, Dantchev:2022hvy, Gambassi:2024}.